Genograche/Archlinuxhyprdots/README.md

 - Use `waypaper` to set wall paper
 - You only need to do this Once
 ## Optional
--The documentaion to set sddm is available in sddm folder
+The documentaion to set sddm is available in sddm folder
 - `Best of luck`

 ## Note